JHG777000/builder/Manual.md

 Launch cannot pass command line arguments to the program to be launched.

+Launch will terminate builder on failure.

 	run(path).

 Run the program at the given file path(a string).

 Run can pass command line arguments to the program to be run.

+Run will will not terminate builder on failure, but will produce an error message.

 If the -a flag is not given, the run function will append "./" to the start of its input before executing.